-Texting While Driving a Crime
+Is Texting While Driving a Crime in Texas?

 Some think there is no harm in typing a quick “Driving, can’t text” or “Give me a sec.”
-But the reality is in the five seconds that your eyes are off the road and focused on what you a typing your vehicle could have traveled the length of a football field without you paying attention.
+But the reality is in the five seconds that your eyes are off the road and focused on what you a typing.
+Your vehicle could have traveled the length of a football field without you paying attention.

-Driving under the influence can easily be detected through smell or a breathalyzer test but proving someone was texting and driving at the time of an accident that may have caused you injury is difficult to prove.
+Driving under the influence can easily be detected through smell or a breathalyzer test, but proving someone was texting and driving at the time of an accident that may have caused you injury is difficult to prove.

-If eyewitnesses or police officers aren’t on the scene of the accident at the time, hiring an attorney is the wise next move if you suspect the at-fault driving was texting at the time of the accident.
+If eyewitnesses or police officers aren’t on the scene of the accident, hiring an attorney is the wise next move if you suspect the at-fault driver was texting at the time of the accident.

-Attorneys May Get Cell Phone Records
+Attorneys May Get Cell Phone Records in Texas

-The latter may be hard for an ordinary citizen, but for a lawyer obtaining the cell phone records can be done by demanding the same from the defendant in written discovery or issuing a subpoena.
+The latter may be hard for an ordinary citizen, but for a lawyer, obtaining the cell phone records can be done by demanding the same from the defendant in written discovery or issuing a subpoena.

 It’s against the law to text and drive in the majority of the states in the country.
 Texas became the 47th state to ban texting and driving when House Bill 62 became law on September 1, 2017.

 Still, law enforcement in this state and all others has been slow to crack down on texting while driving.
 Nearly 30 percent of all car accidents in Texas involve someone texting or talking on their cell phones while driving.

-Texting and Driving a Big Problem
+Texting and Driving a Big Problem In Texas